lokesh-keyan/semantic-kernel-app/theory/genAI_concepts.md

 - The training data consists of many sentences where, during training, the model is fed the sentence **without the last word**.
 - The goal of the model is to **predict the missing last word** based on the context provided by the previous words.
+- It estimates the number of words, assigns weights to them, and selects the top-ranked word.
+- Depending on the guessed word, we adjust the parameters to give the best result for us.

 For example, the input might be:
 `"I went to the river ___"`
 The model learns to predict the missing word `"bank"` by understanding the sentence context.